Emdien/Emdien/README.md

 I'm Gonzalo!
 Known more as Emdien or MdN.

-:mortar_board: I'm currently a Computer Science student at University of Murcia, and got the plans of finishing the degree this year.
+:mortar_board: I'm a graduate in Software Engineering at University of Murcia.
 I've been incredibly passionate about technology ever since I was a kid, and particularly started showing a lot of interest for programming when I was around 16 years old.
 Currently I've been learning how to code stuff for about 6 to 7 years.

 __________________
 - :computer: My strongest languages or the ones I'm more confident on right now are Java and JavaScript, although I've got my fair share of experience with Python, C and C++